ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Load the Workflow
 --------------------

 To load the workflow environment, source the lmod-setup file.
-Then load the workflow conda environment.
-From the ``ufs-srweather-app`` directory, run:
+Then load the workflow conda environment by running:

 .. include:: ../../doc-snippets/load-env.rst